shreyas0430/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection
-ML Model to predict type of breast cancer
+ML Model to predict type of breast cancer tumor(Benign or Malignant Tumor)